 What are the symptoms of depression?

-The main symptoms of depression are losing pleasure in things that you once enjoyed and losing interest in people and your usual activities.
+The main signs of depression are losing pleasure in things you once enjoyed and losing interest in people and your usual activities.

 People with depression typically experience lots of negative thoughts as well as feelings of guilt and worthlessness.
 You may often criticise yourself and lack confidence.

 How you might feel if you have depression

 - guilty, worthless, and down on yourself

 - isolated and unable to relate to people